FlorianDietz/comgra/README.md

 As we noticed before, the code works, but not very well.

-If you paid careful attention during the exploratory analysis you may have noticed something odd:
+If you paid close attention during the exploratory analysis you may have noticed something odd:
 The neurons of the output tensor should be either 1 or 0.
 While values close to 1 are reached early in training, values close to 0 are reached only very late.
 If we look at the mean over the batch, the values are much greater than expected, too.

 Why could this be?